Battle of Iwo Jima: Strategic importance

 In hindsight, given the number of casualties, the necessity and long-term significance of the island's capture to the outcome of the war became a contentious issue and remains disputed.
 The Marines, who conducted the landings and suffered the vast majority of the casualties, had not been consulted in the planning of the operation.
 As early as April 1945, retired Chief of Naval Operations William V. Pratt stated in Newsweek magazine that the "expenditure of manpower to acquire a small, God-forsaken island, useless to the Army as a staging base and useless to the Navy as a fleet base ... [one] wonders if the same sort of airbase could not have been reached by acquiring other strategic localities at lower cost."

 The lessons learned on Iwo Jima served as guidelines for the Battle of Okinawa in April 1945, and influenced American planning for an invasion of the Japanese home islands.
 For example, on Okinawa, "because of the casualties taken at Iwo Jima on the first day, it was decided to make the preparatory bombardment the heaviest yet delivered on to a Pacific island".
 Additionally, in the planning for a potential invasion of Japan itself, it was taken into account that around a third of the troops committed to Iwo Jima, and later again at Okinawa, had been killed or wounded.

-The justification behind Iwo Jima's strategic importance to the United States' war effort revolves around the island's role as a landing and refueling site for long-range fighter escorts.
-These escorts ultimately proved both impractical and unnecessary, and only ten such missions were flown from Iwo Jima.
+The justification behind Iwo Jima's strategic importance to the United States' war effort revolves around the island's role as a base for the P-51 Mustangs to serve as long-range fighter escorts for B-29 Superfortress bombers.
+In actual practice, these escorts proved both impractical and unnecessary, and only ten such missions were flown from Iwo Jima.
+The actual threat to American bombers from Japanese interceptor fighters continued to diminish, as all that remained in the Japanese inventory were mostly obsolete types, which was exacerbated by numerous quality control issues and fuel shortages as well as insufficient pilot training, and soon the Japanese were saving their remaining planes and fuel for kamikazes.
 By the time Iwo Jima had been captured, the bombing campaign against Japan had switched from daylight precision bombing to nighttime incendiary attacks, so fighter escorts were of limited utility.
+Starting in April 1945 and exclusively in July 1945, the P-51s based on Iwo Jima were repurposed from bomber escort to strike and interdiction missions.
+These raids were frequently made against airfields to destroy aircraft being held in reserve to attack the expected Allied invasion fleet if Operation Downfall commenced.
+Buildings, ships, and railway rolling stock were also targeted.
+Author J. Robert Moskin records that 1,191 fighter escorts and 3,081 strike sorties were flown from Iwo Jima against Japan.
+A more recent Air Force study found the contribution of VII Fighter Command, based on Iwo Jima, to be superfluous.